 Avoid people search sites at all costs, especially if it costs you

-First, a warning.
-Be very cautious about paying for any people search service, even if you’re seeking info on someone else.
-Many of these sites are scammy in nature.
-You may think you’re paying for one report and later find that you’ve been roped into recurring charges.
+Don’t ever pay for any people search service.
+Most of these sites are scammy in nature.
+You may think you’re paying for one report and find that you’ve been roped into recurring charges.

-Don’t pay to remove your information from any site, either.
-This process must be provided for free.
+Don’t pay to remove your information from any site.
+This process must be provided for free, as you can see in the steps below.

 Your information is out there for anyone to see